 When isolation could be healthy for adoptive families

-There is a good chance the moms at play group who hadn’t adopted were feeling the same thing!
+There is a good chance the moms at the playgroup who hadn’t adopted were feeling the same thing!
 But I didn’t stick around to find out.

 What can YOU do if your friend isolates?

 - Your friend isolates past the cocooning phase: Pursue the friendship.
-Let her know you are there and want to hang out in a judgement free zone.
+Let her know you are there and want to hang out in a judgment-free zone.